flhofer/dell_TB16_firmware/README.md

 The Power button works only on Dell PCs, though.
 Is there a script somewhere that would also make it work on others?

 > [!Note]
-> This procedure may also work for the peers Dell WD15, Dell TB15 (retired), and Dell TB18DC, as they share most of the components.
-In any case, I'm not responsible for any damages that were caused by following these instructions.
+This procedure also works for Dell TB15 (retired due to overheating issues - tested by @bovvski) and may work for the peers Dell WD15 (same dock, USB upstream) and Dell TB18DC (same dock, double TB upstream), as they share most components.
+In any case, I'm not responsible for any damage caused by following these instructions.

 ## TLDR; Suggested steps
 (regularly updated)